The Science Fair began 40 years ago at Mineral Area College...

 Science Fair Coordinator

-• The MAC Store will be open 7:30 am if you need supplies.
+MAC bookstore will be open 7:30 am if you need supplies, and a small mobile store will be at the MACTech.
 Cardinal’s Nest Café will be open 8:00 am for the purchase of food.

-• Projects must be set up and the students with their display by 9:30 am.
+Projects must be set-up in ITC Innovation Bay and the students with their display by 9:30.
 Chairs will be available, but students might want to stand when the judges interview them about their project.

-• Hospitality Room for Sponsoring Teachers is behind the south bleachers.
+Hospitality Room for Sponsoring Teachers is in ITC Room 523.
 Coffee and cookies are provided.

 2:30 pm